-Neuropathy is caused by damage to the peripheral nerves that link the central nervous system (brain and spinal cord) to the rest of the body.
-The condition can trigger pain, numbness, tingling, and muscle weakness in any part of the body.
+Neuropathy is caused by damage to the nerves that link the central nervous system (brain and spinal cord) to the rest of the body.
+These nerves are called the peripheral nerves.

-Because nerves are located all over the body, the pain associated with neuropathy can occur anywhere.
-Depending on the cause of the neuropathy, and the nerves that are affected, symptoms can vary dramatically.
+Because nerves are located all over the body, the pain from neuropathy can occur anywhere.
+Depending on the cause of the neuropathy and the nerves affected, symptoms can be different for each person.

-- Sometimes this sensation goes on to affect your fingers and hands.
+- Loss of sensation.
+This may begin in your toes and gradually move up your foot and ankle.
+It may go on to affect your fingers and hands.
 This is typical of a metabolic or toxic neuropathy.

-- Carpal tunnel syndrome is a focal neuropathy of a specific nerve in the wrist.
-Carpal tunnel syndrome can result in numbness and a painful, tingling sensation in the hand.
+- Numbness, weakness, or tingling in any limb.
+For example, carpal tunnel syndrome is a focal neuropathy of a specific nerve in the wrist.

-Some neuropathies damage the “motor” nerves that control the muscles, leading to weakness and muscle wasting.
-Rare diseases, such as multifocal motor neuropathy and ALS (also known as Lou Gehrig’s disease), only affect the motor nerves.
+- Muscle weakness and wasting.
+Some neuropathies damage the “motor” nerves that control the muscles.
+This leads to weakness and muscle wasting.
+Some diseases only affect the motor nerves, such as multifocal motor neuropathy and ALS (Lou Gehrig’s disease).

-Neuropathy can cause severe, debilitating pain.
-The pain can vary between a burning or tingling feeling, and an intense, electric shock-like sensation.
+- Intense, electric shock-like sensations.
 Intense pain is characteristic of the nerve damage caused by diseases such as shingles.

 Screening and Diagnosis

 Knowing the underlying cause of your neuropathy will help us treat it effectively.
 Sometimes the cause is obvious, such as a recent injury.

 To diagnosis your condition, we will: